Travel Grant Recipient Talks - Rosemary Dorsey (Astronomy) and Sarah Guy (Environmental Sciences)

 Further work is proposed to determine the origin of the enhanced 210Po in shellfish.
 Processes controlling 210Po bioaccumulation are complex and many factors are involved in controlling uptake behaviour.
 An uptake and depuration study is being planned to examine the effect of environmental condition on 210Po accumulation by shellfish and to model the behaviour of 210Po in shellfish.
 Finally, obtaining accurate shellfish consumption values for the population in affected areas is of major importance in order to accurately evaluate the exposure to ionising radiation.
 An accompanying diet survey collecting information on quantity, seasonal variation and type of shellfish consumed will be undertaken to evaluate exposure of the population to ionising radiation.

-Sarah Guy and Rosemary Dorsey are postgraduate students in the School of Physical and Chemical Sciences
+Sarah Guy (ENVR) and Rosemary Dorsey (ASTR) are both postgraduate students in the School of Physical and Chemical Sciences